sidahmed-faisal/Cassandr-ETL-for-Music-Streaming/README.md

 # Cassandra-ETL-for-Music-Streaming

-Music Analysis Database: Dive into Listening Trends with Cassandra
+Music Analysis ETL: Dive into Listening Trends with Cassandra

 -This project builds a powerful Apache Cassandra database to analyze user listening trends.